Out of hours crime solicitor - Call: 020 8660 3383

 • Raising capital - companies can issue preference shares to attract a specific type of investor who prioritises fixed income over capital growth.

-• Controlling corporate structure - by issuing different classes of shares with varying voting rights, companies can influence control and protect specific interests.
+• Controlling corporate structure - by issuing different classes of shares with varying voting rights, companies can impact control and protect specific interests.

 • Employee incentives - offering employees preference shares can act as a retention tool and reward their loyalty.